-Tonight we dine at 'Balikçi Sabahattin', a traditional fish restaurant, housed in a restored 1927 building.
-(Overnight Istanbul) BD
+Following an introductory lecture at the hotel, we dine at 'Balikçi Sabahattin', a traditional fish restaurant, housed in a restored 1927 building.
+(Overnight Istanbul) D

-Day 3: Sunday 26 April, Istanbul
+Day 2: Saturday 3 May, Istanbul

-- Yedikule Fortress - Kariye Museum (Church of St Saviour in Chora) - Süleymaniye Mosque incl. tomb of Süleyman & Roxelana - Time at leisure
+- Yedikule Fortress

+- Süleymaniye Mosque incl. tomb of Süleyman & Roxelana

-This morning we visit the Yedikule Fortress; Yedikule Hisanin Turkish means 'Fortress of the Seven Towers'.
+- Rüstem Pasha Mosque

+- Spice Bazaar & Artisan District

+We begin with a visit to Yedikule Fortress.
 Mehmet II caused this grand citadel to be constructed in 1458, three years after he conquered Constantinople.
 The formidable 'seven-towered' complex was created by fully enclosing an end section of the ancient Theodosian Walls and adding three new towers to the original four, two of which had constituted the twin towers of Theodosius' 'Golden Gate'.